 41708 then took up residence at Barrow Hill Roundhouse around 2005 and has remained there.
 The boiler certificate has now expired.

 In December 2018 it was disclosed that agreement had been reached to sell the locomotive to the Barrow Hill Engine Shed Society.
-The plan is that the locomotive is restored to working order at Barrow Hill.
+The deal was finally concluded in June 2019.
+The new owners have given a firm commitment to restore the locomotive which has not steamed since 2003.

 |Home Base||Current Status||Owner|